 Skip to content

-As a child of an American soldier and a Vietnamese woman, she was adopted by her mother’s sister 3 days after birth.
+As a child of an American soldier and a Vietnamese woman, she was adopted by her mother’s sister three days after birth.
 Her aunt and uncle raised her as their own.
-They cared for her and protected her in a tough environment.
+They cared for and protected her in a tough environment.
 When she was a young adult, she decided that if the opportunity came, she would migrate to the U.S. through the Amerasian Homecoming Act.
 This was a program designed to provide an immigration pathway to the U.S. for Vietnamese people with American servicemen fathers.

-She remembers attending a Christmas church service at the processing center, where a western missionary preached in Vietnamese.
+She remembers attending a Christmas church service at the processing center, where a missionary preached in Vietnamese.

 “I didn’t really have a religion or believe anything back in Vietnam,” says Kimmy.
 “Sometimes I would go to Catholic Church, sometimes I would go to the [Buddhist] temple.
 Wherever my friends were going, I would go.
 But I remember the people at that service were so warm and so welcoming to me.”

-It wasn’t the first time during her journey that God would beckon to her through a local church.
+This was not the first time during her journey that God would beckon to her through a local church.

 They arrived at O’Hare Airport on February 20, 1990.
 World Relief Chicagoland, alongside a vibrant Vietnamese church community composed largely of former refugees who had been here since the late 70s or 80s, were ready to welcome them.